XLin-NCSU/Project2/README.md

 ![](clash-royale.jpg)

-In this project, you could get the clan’s data and player’s data.
+In this project, you could get the clan’s data and player’s data from the functions that I created.
 Since Supercell limits the access of API by IP address, please provide me your IP address and I will email your token to you.

 ## Requirements